solidsnakedev/cardano-node-docker/README.md

 # Installing `cardano-node` and `cardano-cli` using Docker container
 ## Overview
-This guide will show you how to compile and install the `cardano-node` and `cardano-cli` using Docker container, directly from the source-code
+This guide will show you how to compile and install the `cardano-node` and `cardano-cli` using Docker container, directly from the source-code.

 Image size is only ~787MB !

 ## 1. Install Docker Engine Ubuntu